ycm-core/lsp-examples/README.md

 Then you can enable rust with `./install.py --enable-rust`.

-In my testing, this does not work well (at least nowhere near as well as `rls`) but YMMV.

 # Known Issues

 - `yaml` completer completions don't work because the server [bugs][yaml-bug]